-The With Profits Actuary was Sally Butters, FIA, of OAC plc until 31st May 2022.
-Alison Carr, FIA, of Steve Dixon Associates Ilp was appointed on 1st June and received regulatory approval on 4th September 2022.
-The Society requested them to furnish it with the particulars required under Section 77 of the Friendly Societies Act 1992.
-Mrs Butters and Mrs Carr both confirmed that neither her nor her family were Members of the Society, nor have they any financial or pecuniary interests in the Society with the exception of fees paid to OAC plc and Steve Dixon Associates Ilp for professional services.
-The fees paid to OAC plc amounted to £97,417 in 2022 (2021: £151,171).
-The majority of these fees paid were for the provision of With Profit Actuary services, pricing and other actuarial services.
-The fees paid to Steve Dixon Associates Ilp amounted to £141,535 in 2022.
+The With Profits Actuary was Alison Carr, FIA, of Steve Dixon Associates LLP.
+The Society requested her to furnish it with the particulars required under Section 77 of the Friendly Societies Act 1992.
+Mrs Carr confirmed that neither she nor her family were Members of the Society, nor have they any financial or pecuniary interests in the Society with the exception of fees paid to Steve Dixon Associates LLP for professional services.
+The fees paid to Steve Dixon Associates LLP amounted to £57,188 in 2023 (£141,535 in 2022).
 The majority of these fees were paid for Chief Actuary and With Profit Actuary services.